Get the newsletter.

 Can you eat this asparagus recipe cold?

 Yes.
 As a general rule, asparagus salad can be eaten cold, warm, or at room temperature.
+I recommend serving this asparagus salad at room temperature or slightly warm.

 Asparagus gets a bit of a bad rep, especially when it comes to choosing wine that goes well with asparagus.
 But asparagus is actually very amenable to different flavors, both food and wine.

-Spring Asparagus Salad Recipe With Peas + Mint
+Fresh Asparagus Salad Recipe

-• Sauvignon blanc: the herbaceous and citrus notes complement the same flavors in this recipe
+• Sauvignon blanc: the herbaceous and citrus notes complement the same flavors in this recipe and is the most common pairing for asparagus.

 • Pinot Grigio